saharletaief/Tweets_classification/README.md

 	API.search :Returns a collection of relevant Tweets matching a specified query.
 ### Tweets Preprocessing
 <p>Since we are dealing with tweets, we need to do specific tweet text cleaning along with normal text pre-processing. </p>
-* Use of tweet-preprocessor:	<br>
+-Use of tweet-preprocessor: <br>
-__Preprocessor__ is a preprocessing library for tweet data written in Python.<br>When building Machine Learning systems based on tweet data, a preprocessing is required.
+__Preprocessor:__  is a preprocessing library for tweet data written in Python.<br>When building Machine Learning systems based on tweet data, a preprocessing is required.
 This library makes it easy to clean, parse or tokenize the tweets.

 <pre style="padding-top: 0;" tabindex="0"><code style="padding-top: 0;">